lucas-mior/clipsim/README.md

 $ clipsim --daemon
 ```

-Start copying text into the X11 clipboard.
+Start copying text into the X clipboard.

 Then, when you want to print the history, run:
 ```